 What are Magneto-Optical Traps?

 At room temperature, most atoms travel at thousands of meters per second.
 The random and rapid movement of atoms make them difficult to study.
 Experimentation with cold atoms is therefore highly desirable because the atoms attain longer interaction and observation times, allowing for easier examination.
 Magneto-Optical Traps (MOTs) utilize techniques of laser-cooling with the influence of strong magnetic coils to collect samples of cooled and “trapped” atoms.
-These samples can then be used in experiments concerning quantum phenomena.
-Due to their frequent success and relative simplicity, MOTs are the modern standard for atom cooling.
+We could use these samples in experiments concerning quantum phenomena.
+In fact, due to their frequent success and relative simplicity, MOTs are the modern standard for atom cooling.

-MOTs significantly reduce the speed of neutral atoms- therefore cooling them- and then bring these cooled atoms to a centralized location where they can be prepped for experimentation.
+MOTs significantly reduce the speed of neutral atoms – therefore cooling them – and then bringing these cooled atoms to a centralized location where they can be prepped for experimentation.
 A typical MOT setup is built around an ultra-high vacuum chamber into which the neutral atom sample is contained.
-The magnetic coils are placed on opposing sides of the chamber, thus creating a centralized magnetic field through the the sample.
+The magnetic coils are on opposing sides of the chamber, thus creating a centralized magnetic field through the the sample.
 In addition, laser light is reflected through the chamber and subjects the sample to absorb photons from the incident light.
 These absorptions cause the atoms to slowly lose momentum, as they spontaneously emit photons in all directions.
 The magnetic field then centralizes these cooled atoms.
 The result is a created cold atom cloud.

 Traditional magneto-optical trap setups use semi-conductor lasers as the light source in collaboration with anti-Helmholtz magnetic coils.
-Experiments involving magneto-optical traps also include a complex optical setup to assure that the laser light of precise wavelength and power is reflected into the vacuum chamber along all three dimensions to create proper cooling.
-Common optical devices for light transfer involved in this system include lenses, mirrors, beam splitters, and crystals.
+Experiments involving magneto-optical traps also include a complex optical setup to assure that the laser light of precise wavelength and power enters into the vacuum chamber along all three dimensions to create proper cooling.

 MOT methods can be applied to a wide array of cold-atom experimentation.
-As noted previously, magneto-optical traps are the most common tool in cooling atoms, and experiments involving cold atoms can reveal precise information about atomic behavior.
+As noted previously, magneto-optical traps are the most common tool in cooling atoms.
+Specifically, experiments involving cold atoms can reveal precise information about atomic behavior.
 Furthermore, the application of cold atom experimentation to products of industry could produce some of the largest technological advancements in centuries.